jakubDoka/gogen/README.md

 //)
 ```

-Okay and now we will combine min and max and create clamp function
+Okay and now we will combine min and max and create clamp function:

 ```go
 //def(